 See our guest blog post on "Adaptation and Convergence in Regulatory Systems" at phylogenomics blog "This Tree of Life"

 We invite you to attend our third (now SMBE Satellite) meeting/workshop on Mechanisms of Protein Evolution (Thermodynamics, Phylogenetics, and Structure) in Denver, 2014.
 This will probably be in early February, so mark your calendars.
-Organizers: David Pollock, David Liberles, and James McInerney ("MPEII: this time it's personal").
+Organizers: David Pollock, Richard Goldstein, and Belinda Chang.

-We are starting up a new NIH grant on comparative genomics of vertebrates, and need replacements on our existing NIH grant on protein evolutionary dynamics.
-We are looking for multiple talented evolutionary biologists with a mixture of training in mathematical, computational, and molecular laboratory techniques.
+We are always looking for multiple talented evolutionary biologists with a mixture of training in mathematical, computational, and molecular laboratory techniques.
 We are especially interested in candidates at the postdoctoral level; please contact us well in advance to arrange funding.
 Contact David Pollock.